RobbeSneyders/Modular2Recycler/README.md

             // If you want the alphabet as headers (see 2nd gif), use:
             // UndoItem undoItem = new UndoItem(myObjectList.get(i).name.substring(0,1), myObjectList.get(i));
+            // This sets the first character of the myObject's name as header

             list.add(i, undoItem);
         }